$AdS_{5}$ black hole at N=2 supergravity: . Perturbed dilaton field background

-which is corresponding to the case of without dilaton field.
-Therefore in the above expression the parameter $\lambda$ is not exist.\\ By increasing the temperature the effective potential changes.
+which corresponds to case without dilaton field.
+Therefore, in the above expression the parameter $\lambda$ does not exist.\\ By increasing the temperature, effective potential changes.
 It is known that (for non-perturbed dilaton field background) at high-temperature there are no bound states.
-This situation is similar to the recent case with perturbed dilaton field background.\\ At low-temperature limit and $q=0$ one can write the effective potential approximately as the following,
+This situation is similar to recent case with perturbed dilaton field background [34].\\ At low-temperature limit and $q=0$, one can write effective potential approximately as,